malcolmcdixon/expand_this/README.md

 # Expand This

-**Expand This** is a lightweight plugin that automatically expands the property sections of selected node or resource types in the Godot Inspector.
+**Expand This** is a lightweight plugin for the Godot Editor that automatically expands the Inspector sections you care about — saving time and repetitive clicks when working with nodes or resources that have collapsible property groups.

-This is especially useful for frequently-used nodes like `AnimationNodeStateMachineTransition`, `Node3D`, or any object whose collapsible sections you'd like to see expanded by default — saving time and reducing clicks.

 ---

 ## ✨ Features

-- Adds an **"Auto Expand"** toggle to the top of the Inspector for supported objects.
+- Adds a custom **Auto Expand** panel to the Inspector.
-- Automatically triggers the built-in **"Expand All"** inspector action when enabled.
+- Lets you define **global rules** to auto-expand groups across all nodes/resources.
+- Supports **per-category rules** that override the global rule for specific node types.
+- Handles nested sections and sub-resource inspectors automatically.
-- Remembers your preferences using a simple `ConfigFile`.
+- Stores your preferences in a simple `ConfigFile` — preferences persist across sessions.
-- Supports both `Node` and `Resource` types (e.g. `AnimationNodeStateMachineTransition`).
-- Works across editor sessions — no need to re-toggle every time.
-- Minimal and non-intrusive UI.
+- Lightweight, non-intrusive, and designed to feel native to the Godot Editor.

+---

+## ⚙️ How It Works

+When you select any `Node` or `Resource`:
+1. The plugin scans the Inspector’s sections and categories.
+2. Sections are grouped into unique *category/group* combinations.
+3. The Auto Expand panel shows toggle buttons for each group:
+   - **Global toggle**: expands this group for all node/resource types.
+   - **Group toggle**: expands this group for a specific category only, overriding the global rule.
+   - Remove an override with a single click.
+4. When rules match, sections unfold automatically — no more repeated manual expanding.

 ---